Sign In / Sign Out

 The concentration in dramatic writing under the MFA in theatre includes coursework in playwriting, screenwriting, historical studies in theatre, dramatic theory, directing new work, literary management, electives and related topics such as writing for solo performance, storytelling, devising and collaborative writing.

-The School of Film, Dance and Theatre supports the production of new plays and performance works written by its Master of Fine Arts students.
+The School of Music, Dance and Theatre supports the production of new plays and performance works written by its Master of Fine Arts students.
 Student-written work is included in the Theatre Labs and is considered for main stage productions.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in theatre or in creative writing from a regionally accredited institution.
-An applicant may have an undergraduate degree outside of theatre or film and may be admitted on the basis of excellent creative writing and academic work.
+An applicant may have an undergraduate degree outside of theatre and may be admitted on the basis of excellent creative writing and academic work.
 Deficiencies in undergraduate preparation may be removed while pursuing the MFA degree.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.